We will dispatch our trees every Tuesday, for delivery all around Australia, in these weeks until Christmas!

 If you live in an area that is known for fruit fly then look at choosing our early cropping varieties that can be harvested before Christmas when fruit fly numbers are lower.

-Reference: QLD Department of Agriculture, Fisheries & Forestry, Department of Agriculture & Food, Western Australia, Agriculture Victoria, Bugs for Bugs and of course our FST team.
+Reference: QLD Department of Agriculture, Fisheries & Forestry, Department of Agriculture & Food, Western Australia, Agriculture Victoria, Bhutan Entomology, Punjab Agricultural University - Management of Fruit Drop in Citrus, Bugs for Bugs, Biotrap, and the FST team.